Field Stations and Marine Laboratories of the Future

 The report takes advantage of ideas generated through a national workshop , a survey of more than 200 FSMLs , and feedback from the larger FSML and scientific community to recommend key investments that would maximize the unique value of field stations and marine labs.

 OBFS and NAML’s primary recommendation is to create a Network Center to catalyze broader-scale science and facilitate participation in coordinated national and international environmental efforts.
+As part of the planning effort OBFS and NAML recognized the importance of managing environmental data to moving science forward.
+Towards that end an initial review of initiatives involved in the management of environmental data, along with other scientific disciplines focused on data management within complex systems, was conducted:

 This material is based upon work supported by the National Science Foundation under Grant No. DBI-1126161.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).